Upabjojr/sympy/docs/tutorial/basics.rst

-The easiest way to convert an expression to the form that can be numerically evaluated with libraries like :mod:`numpy` or the standard library :mod:`math` module --- use the :func:`~diofant.utilities.lambdify.lambdify` function.
+The easiest way to convert an expression to the form that can be numerically evaluated with libraries like :mod:`numpy` or the standard library :mod:`math` module --- use the :func:`~sympy.utilities.lambdify.lambdify` function.

     >>> f = lambdify(x, expr, 'math')
     >>> f(0.1)